Becker Plans New Shopping Center - NewsBreak

 Becker Plans New Shopping Center

 BECKER -- Becker will soon have a new shopping center.
-The Becker City Council approved a conditional use permit for JT2 Properties to build a three to five-unit...wjon.com
+The Becker City Council approved a conditional use permit for JT2 Properties to build a three to five-unit...river967.com

 BECKER -- Becker will soon have a new shopping center.
-The Becker City Council approved a conditional use permit for JT2 Properties to build a three to five-unit...wjon.com
+The Becker City Council approved a conditional use permit for JT2 Properties to build a three to five-unit...river967.com

 Comments / 0